aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---me-in-the-workplace/index.md

 * Opportunity to be creative and innovative;
 * A sense of making something useful;

+I'm always looking forward to interesting projects, new opportunities to grow and level up my career.
+I‘m eager and not afraid to learn and try new technologies, methodologies and patterns.
+Gaining fresh and new experience is my ongoing lifetime goal.
+I've been a student my whole life - gaining and sharing knowledge is what I do best.

 <hr/>

 I have pretty tall demands when it comes to a satisfying work environment.
 Not only I need to be able to express my creativity and insight, I also need to know that what I am doing has meaning, helps people, leads to personal growth and, all the while, is in line with my values, principles and beliefs.